chipslimited/Documentation/tech_whitepaper.md

 Copyright © 2018 Chips Limited

-Note: Any person could use this whitepaper for non-commercial usage, as long as the copyright statement is mentioned.
+Note: Any individual could use this whitepaper for non-commercial purpose, as long as the copyright statement is mentioned.

 # Disclaimer
-This technical whitepaper is
+This technical whitepaper is for informational purpose only.
+It does not constitute investment advice.
+No individual or organization may use this whitepaper for commercial purpose.